Are these the world’s ugliest houses?

 Located on Highway 395 in America, the Lemon House Inn is an iconic roadside attraction on the edge of the Eastern Sierra Nevada Mountains.

-With one bedroom, the submarine-style property which is available to rent on Airbnb also features a unique garden, decorated with dinosaur skeletons and faux cacti.
+With one bedroom, the submarine-style property also features a unique garden, decorated with dinosaur skeletons and faux cacti.

 Courtesy of Ugly Belgian Houses